 A few miles northeast of Bond Falls, the very scenic Agate Falls drops some 40 feet over a series of terraces. an old railway trestle spans the falls, carrying hikers to a thrilling vantage point.

-For maps and directions to more than two dozen waterfalls a short, scenic drive from Minocqua, visit minocqua.org or call the Minocqua area chamber office at 800-446-6784.
+For maps and directions to more than two dozen waterfalls a short, scenic drive from Minocqua, visit our waterfalls page or call the Let's Minocqua Visitors Bureau + Chamber of Commerce at 800-446-6784.